pageboard/server/packages/api/README.md

 * page
   a web page, belongs to a site

-* component
+* block
-  all other components are children of a page (or grand-children, recursively).
+  all other blocks are children of a page (or grand-children, recursively).

 Permissions